 • Identify medical conditions or legal drugs that could result in testing results.

-Note: While many OWI cases end up dismissed this does not mean opportunities for reduction or dismissal are present in all circumstances.
+Note: While many OWI cases are dismissed, this does not mean opportunities for reduction or dismissal are present in all circumstances.

 New Call-to-action